hikari-py/hikari/README.md

 @bot.listen()
 async def ping(event: hikari.GuildMessageCreateEvent) -> None:
-    # If a non-bot user sends a message "hk.ping", respond with "Pong!"
+    """If a non-bot user mentions your bot, respond with 'Pong!'."""

-    # We check there is actually content first, if no message content exists,
-    # we would get `None' here.
+    # Do not respond to bots nor webhooks pinging us, only user accounts
-    if event.is_bot or not event.content:
+    if not event.is_human:
         return

+    me = bot.get_me()

-    if event.content.startswith("hk.ping"):
+    if me.id in event.message.user_mentions_ids:
         await event.message.respond("Pong!")

 bot.run()